Cyytrus/Cyytrus/README.md

 ## ***Who am I!? :thinking:***

-- My name is Paulo Castro (AKA Cyytrus).
-I currently live in Uberlândia/MG, Brazil, and I'm a 20yo back-end developer focused on Elixir and Ruby languages, but nothing prevents me from learning new programming languages.
-Functional languages and their frameworks are what I like to use.
-I'm also much interested in blockchains and web3 applications.
+• A 20 yo developer focused on Elixir Lang, but nothing prevents me from learning new programming languages, especially functional ones.

-- I'm currently doing a Bachelor's of Information Systems degree at UFU - Universidade Federal de Uberlândia, one of the best Public Universities in Brazil and one of the few universities in my country with a Ph.D. program.
+• I’m currently doing a Bachelor of Information Systems degree at one of the best Public Universities in Brazil.

-- In my free time, I read books, do live coding streams on twitch.tv and write some articles about coding.
-You can see them at my dev.to profile!
+• In my spare time, I read books, stream code on twitchTV, and write about code.
+You can see them in my dev.to (it’s dev.to/cyytrus) and twitchTV (/cyytrus1) profiles!

-- Learning Erlang and thinking about starting my studies about Rust and Solidity.
+• Learning Erlang and thinking about starting my studies in Rust.

-- Technologies and knowledges that I use: Elixir, Phoenix, Docker, PostgreSQL, API'S REST, HTML, CSS, GraphQL, Unity tests, CI/CD, Clean code.
+• Technologies I use: Elixir, Phoenix, Docker, PostgreSQL, API’S REST, HTML, CSS, GraphQL, Unity tests, CI/CD, Clean code.

 ----